EvobyteDigitalBiology/pyreadstore/docs/readme.md

 This README describes PyReadStore, the Python client (SDK) for the ReadStore API.

+The full **ReadStore Basic documentation** is available [here](https://evobytedigitalbiology.github.io/readstore/)

-PyReadStore can be used to access projects, datasets, metadata and attachment files in the ReadStore Database from  Python code.
+PyReadStore can be used to access Projects, Datasets, ProData as well as metadata and attachment files in the ReadStore Database from Python code.
 The package enables you to automate your bioinformatics pipelines, Python scripts and notebooks.

 Check the [ReadStore Github repository](https://github.com/EvobyteDigitalBiology/readstore) for more information on how to get started with ReadStore and setting up your server.